DelDeshors/mixedML/README.md

 - a Machine Leaning (ML) model is used to estimates the fixed effects;
-- a Mixed Effects model (`hlme` from [lcmm package](https://cecileproust-lima.github.io/lcmm/articles/lcmm.html)) is used to estimate the random effects.
+- a Mixed Effects model (`hlme` from [lcmm package](https://cecileproust-lima.github.io/lcmm/articles/lcmm.html)) is constrained to estimate only random effects.

 That is, the formulation becomes:
 $$Y_{ij} = f_{ML}(X_{ij}) +  Z_{ij} u_i + w_{ij} + \varepsilon_{ij}$$ …
 where $f_{ML}(X_{ij})$ is the output from a ML model trained to predict the fixed effects.

-<br><br> Using ML models to estimates the fixed effects have tow main
+<br><br> Using ML models to estimates the fixed effects has two main
 advantages comparing to linear models:

 - they can handle highly non-linear relations, and do so with simple